For information on how we may be able to help

 1. Referral & Client History.

 After your initial enquiry, you will be sent a full client questionnaire, consent form and a formal referral and clinical history request will be made to your veterinary surgeon, if this has not been received.
 Please note that behaviour consultations are only taken on referral from a veterinary surgeon.
 It is advisable to speak to your vet before organising any behavioural consultation.
 If your dog is covered by insurance it is always advisable to check that your policy covers behaviour work.
-This is not a stipulation for a behavioural consultation but may alleviate any financial worries.
+Insurance is not a stipulation for a behavioural consultation but may alleviate any financial worries.